-Proprietary fund accounting: The Authority has implemented Statement No. 62 of the Governmental Accounting Standards Board (GASB), Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989, FASB and AICPA Pronouncements.
+Proprietary fund accounting: The Authority has implemented the Governmental Accounting Standards Board (GASB), Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989, FASB and AICPA Pronouncements.
 This Statement provides guidance on the applicability of accounting pronouncements from other standards setting organizations.